 1. Following Up Without Adding Value

-Every message in your sequence should contain something new.
-A new insight, a case study, a relevant trigger event.
-If you have nothing new to say, wait until you do.
+Every message in your sequence should contain something new: a new insight, a case study, a relevant trigger event.
+If you don’t have anything new to say, wait until you do.

 2. Too Many Follow-Ups Too Fast

-Sending three emails in 48 hours will get you marked as spam, both by the algorithm and by the human on the other end.
+Three emails in 48 hours will get you marked as spam, by the algorithm and by the person reading it.
 Respect the cadence.

 3. Ignoring Engagement Signals

 If a prospect opened your email three times but didn’t reply, that’s a signal of interest.
-Your follow-up should acknowledge the context without being creepy about it.
-Use email tracking data to prioritise your outreach stack.
+Your follow-up should acknowledge the context without being weird about it.
+Use email tracking data to prioritise your outreach.

 4. Generic Subject Lines

-“Following up” is the most deleted subject line in B2B sales.
+“Following up” is probably the most-deleted subject line in B2B sales.
 Try something specific: “Quick thought on [their company name]” or “Re: [Original subject].“

 5. No Clear CTA

-Ending with “Let me know what you think” is not a CTA.
-Ask for a specific thing: a 15-minute call, a yes/no, a best contact to speak to.
+“Let me know what you think” isn’t a call to action.
+Ask for a specific thing: a 15-minute call, a yes/no, or the right contact to speak with.

 Elevating Your Follow-Up Strategy with Intent Signals

-The best mail de relancement isn’t one you write and schedule in advance, it’s one triggered by a real business event.
-When a prospect signals they’re in buying mode (through a job change, new funding, a hiring surge, a tech stack change), your follow-up becomes relevant rather than intrusive.
+The best mail de relancement isn’t one you write and schedule in advance.
+It’s one triggered by a real business event.
+When a prospect is in a context that signals they’re in buying mode, such as a job change, new funding, or a hiring surge, your follow-up becomes relevant rather than intrusive.

-This is the core philosophy behind intent-based prospecting.
+This is the core idea behind intent-based prospecting.
 Instead of following up based on calendar intervals, you follow up based on context.
 The prospect feels like you’re paying attention, because you are.

-• A CFO just joined a new company → follow up with a message contextualised around the first 90 days and typical budget review timelines
+- I want to contact a company when a new CFO joins, with a message framed around the first 90 days and typical budget review timelines.

-• A company just raised a Series A → follow up connecting your solution to the growth challenges that typically follow
+- I want to contact a company when it closes a Series A, connecting the solution to the growth challenges that typically follow.

 How to Build a Full Follow-Up Sequence

 A single mail de relancement is rarely enough.
-Here’s a practical 5-touch sequence structure:
+Here’s a practical 5-touch structure:

-2. Day 3, First follow-up: reply in thread, add one new piece of value
+- Day 3: First follow-up, reply in thread, add one new piece of value.

-3. Day 8, Second follow-up: different angle, possibly different channel (LinkedIn DM)
+- Day 8: Second follow-up, different angle, possibly a different channel such as a LinkedIn DM.

-4. Day 16, Third follow-up: share a case study or relevant resource
+- Day 16: Third follow-up, share a case study or relevant resource.

-5. Day 28, Break-up email: close the loop graciously
+- Day 28: Break-up email, close the loop graciously.

-If you’re managing this at scale, tools like Lemlist allow you to build multi-step sequences with conditional branching (e.g., “if opened but didn’t reply, send variant B”).
+If you’re managing this at scale, Lemlist lets you build multi-step sequences with conditional branching.
+For example: if opened but didn’t reply, send variant B.

 For data enrichment to personalise at scale, finding verified email addresses and direct dials, tools like Fullenrich or Dropcontact integrate cleanly with most CRMs and sequencing platforms.